 Real-world data on the carbon impact of a technology are crucial for building a compelling environmental value proposition.
 Studies exploring this should measure both direct and indirect environmental impacts.
 Statistical methods, such as regression and multivariate analysis, can analyse the impact of sustainability initiatives and quantify the relationship between sustainability efforts and health outcomes.

-Whilst life cycle assessments from manufacture to disposal are important for quantifying the environmental impact of individual products, the environmental value of new technologies can be enhanced by considering how the technology will continue to impact the environment as it is integrated into clinical pathways and routine clinical use [2].
+Whilst life cycle assessments from the point of manufacture to disposal are important for quantifying the environmental impact of individual products, the environmental value of new technologies can be enhanced by considering how the technology will continue to impact the environment as it is integrated into clinical pathways and routine clinical use [3].

 Environmental value can be seen as a component of high-value care that contributes to improved patient outcomes and population health.
 Considering the environmental impact of technologies across the entire clinical pathway enables us to benefit from the synergies between patient outcomes and environmental outcomes.
 For example, a new technology may be able to prevent resource-intensive, long-term complications that are associated with a higher carbon footprint.
 Taking a care pathway approach quantifies this additional environmental and clinical value.
 Initiatives are underway to develop standardised methodologies to scale the care pathway approach and accelerate the impact of environmentally valuable health technologies [3].